Bodmin Moor: Geology

 Bodmin Moor is one of five granite plutons in Cornwall that make up part of the Cornubian batholith.
-The intrusion dates from the Cisuralian epoch, the earliest part of the Permian period, and outcrops across about 190 square km.
-Around the pluton's margins where it intruded into slates, the country rock has been hornfelsed.
-Numerous peat deposits occur across the moor whilst large areas are characterised by blockfields of granite boulders; both deposits are of Holocene age (see also Geology of Cornwall).
+The intrusion dates from the Cisuralian epoch, the earliest part of the Permian period, and outcrops across about 190 sqkm.
+Around the pluton's margins where it intruded into Devonian slates, the country rock has been hornfelsed.
+Numerous peat deposits occur across the moor whilst large areas are characterised by blockfields of granite boulders; both deposits are of Quaternary age: the blockfields are a periglacial feature (i.e. Pleistocene Epoch) while the peat is Holocene age. (see also Geology of Cornwall).

 Geography

 Dramatic granite tors rise from the rolling moorland: the best known are Brown Willy, the highest point in Cornwall at 417 m, and Rough Tor at 400 m.
 To the south-east Kilmar Tor and Caradon Hill are the most prominent hills.
 Considerable areas of the moor are poorly drained and form marshes (in hot summers these can dry out).
 The rest of the moor is mostly rough pasture or covered with heather and other low vegetation.

 The moor contains about 500 holdings with around 10,000 beef cows, 55,000 breeding ewes and 1,000 horses and ponies.
-Most of the moor is a Site of Special Scientific Interest (SSSI), Bodmin Moor, North, and has been designated an Area of Outstanding Natural Beauty (AONB), as part of Cornwall AONB.
+Most of the moor is a Site of Special Scientific Interest (SSSI), Bodmin Moor, North, and has been designated an Area of Outstanding Natural Beauty (AONB), as part of Cornwall National Landscape.
 The moor has been identified by BirdLife International as an Important Bird Area (IBA) because it supports about 260 breeding pairs of European stonechats as well as a wintering population of 10,000 Eurasian golden plovers.
 The moor has also been recognised as a separate natural region and designated as national character area 153 by Natural England.

 Institutional landowners within Bodmin Moor, North SSSI include the National Trust, the Ministry of Defence, the Forestry Commission and Highways England.